 Under 3 hours by plane including transfers

 This place is sublime.
 It is a little island off the coast of Kota Kinabalu where you can really enjoy the nature of Borneo in a place that feels miles from anywhere.
-What we love most, apart from its remoteness (though not hard to get to) and intimacy, is that the people behind Gaya Island Resort really practice what they preach in terms ecological sustainability.
-The PURE programme provides a real chance to connect with nature and get back to basics which makes this an ideal family holiday for teaching the kiddos more about their environment.
+What we love most, apart from its remoteness (though not hard to get to) and intimacy, is that the people behind Gaya Island Resort really practice what they preach in terms ecological sustainability and nature conservation.
+The PURE activities programme provides a real chance to connect with nature and get back to basics which makes this an ideal family holiday for teaching the kiddos more about their environment.

 Less than an hour’s drive